 He is board-certified by the American Board of Family Practice since June of 2004 and accredited with the NBOME, ACLS and BLS.
 Although his schools varied in location, Dr. Mahoney chose to open his practice in Martinsville and Henry County, as he is originally from this area and his family and friends reside here.

-Jane joined Mountain Valley Hospice & Palliative Care in October 2018, after working exclusively in primary care.
+Amy joined Mountain Valley Hospice & Palliative Care in 2020.